Here are potential replacements for Tannehill while Dolphins await QB of the future

 McCown, liked and respected by teammates, could help mentor Rudock, Falk and perhaps a second- or third-day draft pick.
 So a case could be made for McCown….
 Weeden has played in one game the past three years; not sure the Dolphins need to stoop that low.

-▪ The young veteran to middle-aged journeymen who were former starters (more than 10 games started in the NFL): Tyrod Taylor, Sam Bradford, Geno Smith, Robert Griffin III, Mark Sanchez, Trevor Siemian.
+▪ The young-veteran-to-middle-aged journeymen who were former starters (more than 10 games started in the NFL): Tyrod Taylor, Sam Bradford, Geno Smith, Robert Griffin III, Mark Sanchez, Trevor Siemian.

 Taylor has made 46 starts and is 23-21-1.
 He had 89 passer ratings in Buffalo in both 2016 and 2017 but didn’t play well in limited playing time for Cleveland last season (42 for 85, two TDs, two picks).
 Because the goal is a high draft pick or being in position to acquire a high draft pick, signing Taylor might seem too risky to me.
 But a case certainly could be made for Taylor as your one-year bridge QB.